OpenF2/F2/docs/src/app-development.md

 ## Container Integration

 Good news!
-The container is responsible for loading its apps, and as long as you've followed F2's standard for [App Manifests](#f2-apps) and have a working&mdash;and tested&mdash;app, you're pretty much done.
+The container is responsible for loading its apps, and as long as you've followed F2's standard for [App Manifests](#app-manifest) and have a working&mdash;and tested&mdash;app, you're pretty much done.

-If you're curious about _how_ containers load apps, browse to the [F2.js SDK `registerApps()` method](../docs/sdk/classes/F2.html#method_registerApps) or [read Container Development](container-development.html).
+If you're curious about _how_ containers load apps, browse to the [F2.js SDK `registerApps()` method](../docs/sdk/classes/F2.html#method_registerApps) or [read Container Development](container-development.html#app-integration).

 #### Testing Your App

-When you [cloned the F2 GitHub repo](https://github.com/OpenF2/F2/#quick-start) you also got some example F2 containers for your app development and testing.
-Open the project repository and navigate to `~/F2/examples/containers` to find them or to jump-start your testing, point your browser at:
+When you [cloned the F2 GitHub repo](https://github.com/OpenF2/F2/#quick-start) you also got an example F2 container for your app development and testing.
+Open the project repository and navigate to `~/F2/examples/container` to find them or to jump-start your testing, point your browser at:

 `http://localhost/F2/examples/container/`